decretist/Dissertation/Chapter0/chapter0.md

     remained between the two sets of samples.)
-There is about four times as much text by word count in the canons as there is in the *dicta*, so I estimated that it would take just under six months to prepare a proxy text for the first-recension canons.
+There is about four times as much text by word count in the canons as there is in the *dicta*, so I estimated that it would take just under six person-months to prepare a proxy text for the first-recension canons.

     The Latent Dirichlet Allocation (LDA) algorithm that MALLET uses to generate topic models has to be provided with an exact number of topics to look for.
 In February 2014, I carried out a preliminary experiment to obtain a rough estimate of the number of topics in the *Decretum*, inspired by the metaphor of focusing a telescope.
-I took a de-tagged version of the vulgate text of the Friedberg edition, with no attempt to separate it into first- and second-recension samples, and repeatedly ran MALLET on it, looking for values of the number of topics at which Pennington's topic on the legal status of Jews came into focus.
+I took the second-recension *dicta* and repeatedly ran MALLET on them, looking for values of the number of topics at which Pennington's topic on the legal status of Jews came into focus. **Pennington's topic started appearing somewhere over 200 topics.**

 [^8]: [@kestemont_collaborative_2015].
 [Abstract](http://dh2013.unl.edu/abstracts/ab-126.html).